The paramedical exam (

 - Don’t drink alcohol before your paramedical exam

-You should abstain from drinking alcohol for at least 24 hours prior to the paramedical exam.
+You should abstain from drinking alcohol for at least 24-48 hours prior to the paramedical exam, and longer if you have a history of elevated liver functions.

 - Don’t use tobacco products before your exam